sb8244/elixir-conf-training/README.md

 When it works, you should be able to run `createFakeActivity()` and it will both create and push the activity down to your page.

+### 6. (hard mode) Asynchronously create the Activity, so that the socket remains available

+When the Socket is creating an activity, it is unavailable to process other requests.
+Utilize a `socket_ref` in order to asynchronously process the Activity.
+You can do this all in the same file as the Channel, you don't need to make a new GenServer (ask for hints if you're not sure how you'd go about this).

+From the frontend, run `createFakeActivity() ; createFakeActivity()` in order to trigger 2 creations back to back.
+You should see them pop in at the same time after 1 second.
+If they come in over 2 seconds (1 second apart), then you know that the message wasn't handled asynchronously.